Enjoy the Finest Horseback Riding in New Mexico

 Johnnie is a Clydesdale Quarter Horse cross that loves attention!
 You will fall in love with his big face and beautiful thick mane.
 He is like a little kid and loves to play with his bridle while waiting to go out for a ride!

 Jerry’s cute, sweet face will win you over in a heartbeat!
-He is as responsive as he is sweet and is ready to take you trail riding to see the beauty of the Gila National Forest.
+Fondly know as "Jerr Bear", he is as responsive as he is sweet and is ready to take you trail riding to see the beauty of the Gila National Forest.

 Shadow casts a big shadow.
 He is one of our largest horses- a Percheron Quarter Horse cross.
 He loves attention - Don't be intimidated by his size, he really just wants to be your buddy!